keli5734/HHBayes/README.md

 ### Step 4: Define Intervention Strategies

-Interventions (vaccination, masking, prophylaxis, etc.) are specified as a list via `covariates_config`.
+Interventions (e.g., vaccination) are specified as a list via `covariates_config`.
 Each entry defines an intervention with a name, what it affects, its efficacy, and role-specific coverage probabilities:

 ```r
 sim_config <- list(